simp/simp-doc/docs/HOWTO/20_Puppet/Enable_Client_Reporting.rst

 PuppetDB Reports
 ----------------

+Prior to proceeding, you should read :ref:`ht-enable-puppetdb`_ if you have not already enabled :program:`puppetdb`.

 If you want to use a :term:`GUI` application like `Puppetboard`_ to connect to :program:`puppetdb` for reports, then you will need to ensure that the reports are being sent to :program:`puppetdb` by the server.